Saturday, March 18 2023

-If you’ve been considering becoming a sales agent for a credit card processing company, you probably already realize that it can be a very lucrative career path.
+If you’ve been considering becoming a merchant services agent for a credit card processing company, you probably already realize that it can be a very lucrative career path.
 Even better, it’s the kind of work that allows you to make your own decisions and get out of the stuffy office to meet people face to face.
-As a sales agent, you’re basically your own boss and you act as the middle man between the credit card company and the client.
+As a merchant service agent, you’re basically your own boss and you act as the middle man between the credit card company and the client.

 Does this sound like something you could get into?
 If so, then you’re at the start of an exciting and profitable path.
 However, as with any other kind of work, there’s always a learning curve, especially if you want to be the kind of agent that clients seek out again and again.
-In other words, there are certain traits that successful sales agents have that help them rise above the rest (and make more money).
+In other words, there are certain traits that successful merchant services representative have that help them rise above the rest (and make more money).

 Have a Plan

 The first thing that you can do for yourself in any endeavor is to have a plan.
 When you’re a sales agent, you’re basically running a business like any other, though this can require a period of adjustment for those who are transitioning from the lifestyle of an employee.

 The fact that you have your own business is both a blessing and a responsibility.
 Yes, you have more freedom, but having a plan and carrying out every aspect of it becomes much more essential when you have no one else to turn to.
 Your credit card processor will certainly help you, but the direction that you want to take things is up to you.

 What do you need to plan, specifically?
 Well, the most important thing you will need to decide ahead of time is how you will approach your market.
 Where will your revenue come from?
 Will you target people online?
 Will you do cold calling?
 Will you perform outreach to businesses in person?

 Whatever the plan, choose one or just a few approaches to focus on.
 Don’t spread yourself too thin.
 Plan your focus and work your plan until you start getting some results (or not) and then pivot to another focus accordingly.